NTI 2953: Russia import sanctions

 Regulation 60GA

-Regulation 60GA provides an exception to the acquisition, technical assistance, financial services and brokering services of iron and steel products, and acquisition of metals, in relation to such goods located in the United Kingdom or the Isle of Man, having been lawfully imported there.
+Regulation 60GA provides an exception in relation to the acquisition, technical assistance, financial services and brokering services of iron and steel products, and acquisition of metals, in relation to such goods located in the United Kingdom or the Isle of Man, having been lawfully imported there.

 Regulation 60GAA